top of page

 Afforestation is a activity to fight against climate change/global warming.
 Forests attract rain, it helps to slow down global warming by reducing Carbon di Oxide gas in the atmosphere and introducing more Oxygen.
 Afforestaion helps in increasing the soil quality and organic carbon levels in the soil and protects the biodiversity of plants and animals.
 A drive was launched to motivate and make villagers aware of plantation.
 The Foundation organised distribution of saplings of Mahogany plants, which gives good income after 12-15 years as well as does not endanger soil.

 In view to provide a good place to perform Yoga, a senior citizen park in village Bijauli in district Fatehpur of Uttar Pradesh was developed with a concrete platform in the middle and different types of flower plants in the perifery.
-Moreover, the following activites are also envisaged to be taken up by the Foundation: Organising health check up camps; promote skill development to boost income in villages; women empowerment; improving the living conditions of old aged people; promoting rural sports; setting up public litrary; any other activity related with rural development.
+Moreover, the following activites are also envisaged by the Foundation: Organising health check up camps; promote skill development to boost income in villages; women empowerment; improving the living conditions of old aged people; promoting rural sports; setting up public litrary; any other activity related with rural development.